MODFLOW-USGS/modflow-devtools/DEVELOPER.md

 #### Temporary directories

-Tests which must write to disk should use `pytest`'s built-in `temp_dir` fixture or one of the scoped temporary directory fixtures defined in `conftest.py` (the latter are part of this package's public API and so are tested in `modflow_devtools/test/test_conftest.py`).
+Tests which must write to disk should use `pytest`'s built-in `temp_dir` fixture or one of this package's own scoped temporary directory fixtures.